 Payers of interest and dividends report amounts on Forms 1099 using the identification number of the person to whom the account is payable.
 After a decedent's death, Forms 1099 must reflect the identification number of the estate or beneficiary to whom the amounts are payable.
 As the personal representative handling the estate, you must furnish this identification number to the payer.
-For example, if interest is payable to the estate, the estate's EIN must be provided to the payer and used to report the interest on Form 1099-INT, Interest Income.
-If the interest is payable to a surviving joint owner, vided to the payer and used to report the interest on the payer and used to report the interest.
+For example, if interest is payable to the estate, the estate's EIN must be provided to the payer and used to report the interest is payable to a surviving joint owner, the survivor's identification number must be provided to the payer and used to report the interest is payable to a surviving joint owner,